LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 research around the
 topic](https://en.wikipedia.org/wiki/Sentiment_analysis) (and links thereafter).

-Despite the thriving academic research on the topic though, not much readily available software packages for accurate sentiment analysis can be found online.
+Despite the thriving academic research on the topic though, not many readily available software packages for accurate sentiment analysis can be found online.
 See [here](http://www.quora.com/What-are-the-most-powerful-open-source-sentiment-analysis-tools)